lgreski/cleaningdata/README.md

     aResult <- theDataTbl[,lapply(.SD,mean),by="personId,activityName",.SDcols=3:68]

+Another benefit of the wide tidy data format is that it is easier to use by people who are unfamiliar with the concept of a narrow format tidy data set.
 Therefore, the data set for requirement \#5 that was submitted for this project is a wide format tidy data set.

 <h1 id="runscript"> Running the run_analysis.R Script </h1>
 <h2> Background</h2>

 The *run_analysis.R* script has been tested on three computers, each with a different operating system.
-Since some students in the August 2015 Getting and Cleaning Data course reported that their machines ran out of memory when running their version(s) of *run_analysis.R*, at least one set of tests were conducted on a 2009 era laptop, the Sony Vaio VGN-NW240F.
+Since some students in the August 2015 Getting and Cleaning Data course reported that their machines ran out of memory when running their version(s) of *run_analysis.R*, at least one set of tests was conducted on a 2009 era laptop, the Sony Vaio VGN-NW240F.
 The *run_analysis.R* script was tested with a variety of positive and negative test cases against the following acceptance critieria.

 * Presence of required data files, and error handling when required data files were not present
 * Presence of required R packages, and automatic loading of required packages that were not already present